Tuesday, September 25, 2018

 Summer Sampler 2018 :: Fish Rack

 It's Week 18 of the Summer Sampler, and that means the last travel-themed block of the quilt along.
 It's hard to believe we've been at this for over four months and very soon it's time to start putting our quilts together!
-This week, Daisy Aschehoug of Warm Folk shares a block she calls "Fish Rack," inspired by a Norwegian rack for drying fish.
+This week, Daisy Aschehoug of Warm Folk shares a block she calls "Fish Rack," inspired by Norwegian rack for drying fish.
 Specifically, Daisy says, "The Fish Rack is based on the nomadic art project by architect Sami Rintala called 'SALT.'
 The series of large structures currently overlooks the Oslo Opera House and is modeled after the fish racks along the coast where, traditionally, fish were dried in the harsh winds before winter."

 Funny thing (not) was I had no trouble with the paper-piecing itself this go-round.
 In fact, the matching went flawlessly.
 But.
 I messed up - twice - getting those side triangles on.
 Gee whiz.
 No worries, though, as it still came together pretty quickly and I'm more than pleased with the finish.
 What a striking block design.